IngAnto93/workshopUs63/README.md

 You can also run this trigger manually use this command `gcloud beta builds triggers run deploy-image`.

 #### Check deployed application
-You can test that the deployed application is running at:
+You can check that the deployed application is running at:

 	https://workshop-us63-dot-workshop-307013.ey.r.appspot.com/workshop-us63

+#### Change application background color
+To test all the setup you can, for intance, change the color of the background in the file `workshopUs63\src\main\resources\public\frontend\bootstrap\css\bootstrap.min.css`.

+Done this, push the change and the trigger will execute the build; wait until the build is completed to check if the modification is available in the deployed application.